Donal-OFarrell/discord_lyrics-/README.md

 !lyrics thin lizzy | whiskey in the jar

-If no lyrics are found the bot will let you know it was unsuccessful and prompt you to check your seplling and try again.
+If no lyrics are found the bot will let you know it was unsuccessful and prompt you to check your spelling and try again.